ABC-Engine/lumenpyx/README.md

         program: &LumenpyxProgram,
         matrix_transform: [[f32; 4]; 4],
         albedo_framebuffer: &mut glium::framebuffer::SimpleFrameBuffer,
+        // we won't use this as we are making a 2d circle so the height will be constant
         height_framebuffer: &mut glium::framebuffer::SimpleFrameBuffer,
+        // the normal and roughness are only needed if this drawable is going to be reflecting things,
+        // otherwise just don't draw to them
         roughness_framebuffer: &mut glium::framebuffer::SimpleFrameBuffer,
         normal_framebuffer: &mut glium::framebuffer::SimpleFrameBuffer,
     ) {